clxakz/stormfield/README.md

 ```

 # Create colliders
-A collider is a single object that attaches to your sprite
+A `collider` is an object that handles collision detection and can be attached to your game entities or sprites.
 ```python
 box = world.newRectangleCollider(300, 350, 100, 100)
 box.setRestitution(0.8)